Running Lethe on Digital Research Alliance of Canada Clusters#

 Tip

-If you are using Niagara, you can add -DCMAKE_CXX_FLAGS="-march=skylake-avx512"
+If you are using Niagara, you should add -DCMAKE_CXX_FLAGS="-march=skylake-avx512"

 to enable AVX-512 instructions.